igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 ### Malicious modules

-If the methods above don't manage to recover your device, it's highly likely that the module you installed has malicious operations or has damaged your device in some other way.
+If the above methods cannot rescue your device, it's highly likely that the module you installed has malicious operations or has damaged your device in some other way.
 In this case, there are only two suggestions:

 1. Wipe the data and flash the official system.
 2. Consult the after-sales service.